 The number of sessions offered varies depending on clients and their individual needs.
 I usually offer 8 initial weekly sessions, after which we review the progress of the work and decide whether it is best to complete the sessions or to continue.
 For people who may benefit from long-term work, I offer sessions for up to one year or more.

 I offer sessions at a rate of £65.
 Lower-rate sessions may be offered depending on availability.

 If you would like to find out more about working with me I will be happy to arrange a free telephone consultation so that we can see whether this work would be a good fit.
-You can email me to initiate an inquiry and I'll get back to you.
+You can email me to initiate an enquiry and I'll get back to you.

 I look forward to connecting with you.

 “It is a joy to be hidden, and a disaster not to be found.”